Oluchi-Osuagwu/Machine-Failure-Type/README.md

 failure type: The target variable indicating the type of failure.

 **Data Preprocessing:** Necessary preprocessing steps were applied to the dataset.
 This included handling missing and duplicate values and outliers.
-Exploratory data analysis (EDA) was done for visualization and gaining of more insights on the dataset and understand the relationships between variables.
+Exploratory data analysis (EDA) was done for visualization and gaining of more insights on the dataset and understanding the relationships between variables.

 **Feature Engineering:** Encoded categorical variables, checked for correlation of features and performed feature scaling.